 Filing your citizenship application is the first step towards becoming a US citizen.
 This form is officially known as the N-400 Application for Naturalization.

-Written by attorney Neelofer Syed, over 3 years ago.
+Written by attorney Neelofer Syed, almost 4 years ago.

 It is common knowledge that if one is not a U.S. citizen by birth one can become U.S. citizen through the process of naturalization.
 The process of naturalization and the application form... more

 Written by attorney Brian Lerner, over 4 years ago.

 citizenship statutes go back to the beginning of the U.S. (although it has and continues to change.
 During